 How do you utilize telemedicine?

 We utilize the latest advancements in telemedicine to make sure you are getting the most accurate and thorough results.

 A trained veterinary sonographer is able to remote in to our ultrasound system to provide support to assure us we have obtained proper images and measurements.

-Once we’ve obtained the images and measurements, we will then send them to a veterinary radiologist for interpretation.
+Once we’ve obtained the images and measurements, we will then send them to a veterinary specialist for interpretation.
 From there, we will contact you to inform you of any diagnosis and necessary follow-up care.

 When can we expect results?